 · She is always late.

-Occasionallysometimesoftenfrequently and usually can also go at the beginning or end of a sentence:
+Occasionally, sometimes, often, frequently and usually can also go at the beginning or end of a sentence:

 · I play tennis occasionally.